ckoepp/TwitterSearch/docs/advanced_usage_tso.rst

 This class mainly acts as a plain container for configuration all parameters currently available by the Twitter Search API.
 There are several parameters which can easily be set and modified by methods in :class:`TwitterSearchOrder`.

 The only parameter with a default value is ``count`` with *100*.
-This is because it is the maximum of tweets returned by the Twitter API and in most cases you'd like to reduce traffic and the amount of queries, so it makes sense to set the biggest possible value by default.
+This is because it is the maximum of tweets returned by this very Twitter API endpoint.
+In most cases you'd like to reduce traffic and the amount of queries, so it makes sense to set the biggest possible value by default.
+Please note that this endpoint has a different maximum size than the one used in :class:`TwitterUserOrder`.

 Be aware that some parameters *can be* ignored by Twitter.
 For example currently not every language is detectable by the Search API.
 TwitterSearch is only responsible for transmitting values according to the Twitter documentation.